The exciting 1970s – Makino gets going in Germany

 Founded in Hamburg back in 1868, Heidenreich & Harbeck's expertise was originally in the production of lathes.
 Whereas the early and mid-20th century were dominated by the construction of artillery pieces for the two world wars, in the early 1950s Heidenreich & Harbeck was awarded the contract to build the Large Schmidt Mirror for Hamburg Observatory as the West German partner of Zeiss Jena.

-Then came the exciting 1970s: As an additional branch of the company, the first high-performance blow molding machine was developed for the production of PVC beer bottles.
-This process was adapted to PET in 1971, the plastic bottle production unit became independent in 1975 and was sold to the Krupp group in 1979.
+Then came the exciting 1970s.
+As an additional branch of the company, the first high-performance blow-moulding machine was developed for the production of PVC beer bottles.
+This process was adapted to PET in 1971.
+The plastic bottle production unit went independent in 1975 and was sold to the Krupp Group in 1979.

-At this time - October 1978 - the Japanese company Makino (founded in May 1937 by Tsunezō Makino) joined Heidenreich & Harbeck with an equity share and from then on also manufactured its machines in Hamburg.
+In October 1978 the Japanese company Makino, which was founded in May 1937 by Tsunezō Makino, took an equity share in Heidenreich & Harbeck and from then on was also manufacturing its machines in Hamburg.

-Since 1999 the company is called Makino GmbH.
-The production, including lathes, was still in Hamburg until 2007, when the company moved to the northern edge of the city.
-The company was transformed into a sales and service company with a showroom.
-Today, all Makino machines come from Japan or Singapore, and customers in Northern Europe are serviced from Hamburg.
+Since 1999 the company has been known as Makino GmbH.
+Production of many machines, including lathes, was still located in Hamburg until 2007 when the company moved to the northern edge of the city.
+Makino GmbH was then transformed into a sales and service company with a showroom.
+Today, all Makino machines come from Japan or Singapore and customers in Northern Europe are serviced from Hamburg.